Philipbear/ms1_id/README.md

 ```bash
 pip install ms1_id
 ```
 Python 3.9+ is required.
 It has been tested on macOS (14.6, M2 Max) and Linux (Ubuntu 20.04).
-Typical installation time is <2 min.

 ## Example usage